bitst0rm-pub/Formatter/README.md

 # @link         you
 # @license      The MIT License (MIT)

-import logging                                          # REQUIRED! logging system for debugging this file from ..core import common                               # REQUIRED! a collection of APIs to assist in running this file
+import logging                                              # REQUIRED: logging system for debugging this file from ..core import common                                   # REQUIRED: a collection of APIs to assist in running this file

-log = logging.getLogger(__name__)                       # REQUIRED! logger setup
+log = logging.getLogger(__name__)                           # REQUIRED: logger setup
-INTERPRETERS = ['node']                                 # optional: case-sensitive fallback names without extension if interpreter is not found
+INTERPRETERS = ['node']                                     # optional: case-sensitive fallback names (without extension) if interpreter is not found
-EXECUTABLES = ['terser']                                # optional: case-sensitive fallback names without extension if executable is not found
+EXECUTABLES = ['terser']                                    # optional: case-sensitive fallback names (without extension) if executable is not found
-MODULE_CONFIG = {                                       # REQUIRED! template to create several sublime config files
+MODULE_CONFIG = {                                           # REQUIRED: template to create several sublime config files
-    'source': 'https://thirdparty-plugin.com',          # REQUIRED! info on where the user can download the plugin 'name': 'My First Plugin',                          # REQUIRED! a free-styled plugin name, preferably short and comprehensive
+    'source': 'https://thirdparty-plugin.com',              # REQUIRED: info on where the user can download the plugin 'name': 'My First Plugin',                              # REQUIRED: a free-styled plugin name, preferably short and comprehensive
-    'uid': 'thisismyfirstpluginmodule',                 # REQUIRED! must match the suffix of 'formatter_thisismyfirstpluginmodule.py'
+    'uid': 'thisismyfirstpluginmodule',                     # REQUIRED: must match the suffix of "formatter_thisismyfirstpluginmodule.py"
-    'type': 'minifier',                                 # REQUIRED! 'minifier' or 'beautifier' (both defaults), or 'converter' (for other purposes, e.g., Text-to-QR),
+    'type': 'minifier',                                     # REQUIRED: "minifier" OR "beautifier" (both defaults), OR "converter" (for other purposes, e.g., Text-to-QR),
-                                                        #           or any 'whatever' string of your choice (for private purposes).
-Nuff said with versatility
+                                                            #           OR any string of your choice (for private purposes).
-    'syntaxes': ['js'],                                 # REQUIRED! array of syntaxes, obtained from: Tools > Developer > Show Scope Name
+    'syntaxes': ['js'],                                     # REQUIRED: array of syntaxes, obtained from: Tools > Developer > Show Scope Name
     "executable_path": "",                                  # optional: use an empty string "" to include this key in config files or None to omit it
     'args': None,                                           # optional: an array ['arg1', 'args2', ...] to include this key in config files or None to omit it
     'config_path': {                                        # optional: a dictionary to include this key in config files or None to omit it
         'js': 'my_first_plugin_js_rc.json'                  # optional: a key-value pair or just omit it.
 See Formatter.sublime-settings for explanation
         'default': 'my_first_plugin_rc.json'                # optional: a key-value pair or just omit it.
 See Formatter.sublime-settings for explanation
     },
     'comment': 'build-in, no executable'                    # optional: a single short comment, limited to 80 chars or just omit it
 }

-class ThisismyfirstpluginmoduleFormatter:               # REQUIRED! the Capitalized of uid and the Capitalized word "Formatter", nothing else!
+class ThisismyfirstpluginmoduleFormatter(common.Module):    # REQUIRED: the Capitalized of uid and the Capitalized word "Formatter", nothing else!
-    def __init__(self, *args, **kwargs):                # REQUIRED! should included if even not used for clarity self.view = kwargs.get('view', None)            # also include this one and below too self.uid = kwargs.get('uid', None)
-        self.region = kwargs.get('region', None)
-        self.is_selected = kwargs.get('is_selected', False)
-        self.pathinfo = common.get_pathinfo(self.view.file_name())
+    def __init__(self, *args, **kwargs):                    # REQUIRED: initialization super().__init__(*args, **kwargs)                   # REQUIRED: initialize the module APIs from common.Module

     def get_cmd(self):                                      # optional: get commands e.g get the "config_path", "executable_path" etc...
-        cmd = common.get_head_cmd(self.view, self.uid, INTERPRETERS, EXECUTABLES, runtime_type='node')      # See API below
+        cmd = self.get_combo_cmd(runtime_type='node')       # See API below
         if not cmd:
             return None

-        config = common.get_config_path(self.view, self.uid, self.region, self.is_selected)     # See API below
+        path = self.get_config_path()                       # See API below
-        if config:
+        if path:
-            cmd.extend(['--config-file', config])                           # an array of args to run the third-party plugin
+            cmd.extend(['--config-file', path])             # an array of args to run the third-party plugin

         cmd.extend(['--compress', '--mangle', '--'])

+        log.debug('Current arguments: %s', cmd)             # REQUIRED: to debug the input command cmd = self.fix_cmd(cmd)                             # REQUIRED: to finally process the "fix_commands" option, just right before the return

         return cmd

-    def format(self, text):                                         # REQUIRED! function exact as written, where text is the current input view content cmd = self.get_cmd()
+    def format(self):                                       # REQUIRED: the entry point, predefined function name exact as written cmd = self.get_cmd()
-        log.debug('Current arguments: %s', cmd)                     # REQUIRED!
-        cmd = common.set_fix_cmds(cmd, self.uid)                    # REQUIRED! to finally process the "fix_commands" option
-        if not cmd:
-            return None
+        if not self.is_valid_cmd(cmd):                      # REQUIRED: is command ok? return None

         try:
-            proc = common.exec_cmd(cmd, self.pathinfo[1])
-            stdout, stderr = proc.communicate(text.encode('utf-8'))
+            exitcode, stdout, stderr = self.exec_cmd(cmd)   # REQUIRED: process command

-            errno = proc.returncode
-            if errno > 0:                                           # REQUIRED! consult the plugin documentation for the exit codes log.error('File not formatted due to an error (errno=%d): "%s"', errno, stderr.decode('utf-8'))
+            if exitcode > 0:                                # REQUIRED: please consult the plugin documentation for the exit codes log.error('File not formatted due to an error (exitcode=%d): "%s"', exitcode, stderr)
             else:
-                return stdout.decode('utf-8')                       # REQUIRED! return the formatted code on success except OSError:
+                return stdout                               # REQUIRED: return the formatted code on success except OSError:
             log.error('Error occurred while running: %s', ' '.join(cmd))

-        return None                                                 # REQUIRED! return None to indicate failure
+        return None                                         # REQUIRED: return None to indicate failure

 ```
 **That's all**.
 Happy coding o_O